 had inspired the Advanced Research Project Agency of America

 to develop their own packet-switching network.
-Named Arpanet,
+Named ARPANET,

 it evolved to become the Internet.
 Packet-switching is still

 a part and parcel of how the Internet functions.
+Davies spent

-sector, working as an advising on computer security.
+as an advisor for computer security.